 Decluttering can also be mental and have a huge impact on your life in a positive way.

 There are a few ways a person can declutter that will result in benefits for daily living.

-Let’s go over 5 healthy ways you can declutter your life today.
+Let’s go over 5 healthy ways you can declutter your life today!

 1. Let Go of the Past

-Do not let an argument or decision made in the past define your future or present predicament; too many people find it hard to let go of grudges and this is simply damaging emotionally AND physically.
+Do not let an argument or decision made in the past define your future or impact your life today.
+Too many people find it hard to let go of grudges and this is simply incredibly damaging for the mind AND the body.

-2. Meditate or Reflect Daily
+2. Meditate/Reflect Daily